seanrtaylor/pdx-tech/README.md

 for requesting a list of companies.

 You'll need to create the CompaniesList component and map the new action to the component props.

 When you call the action in ComponentDidMount, Axios-Middleware will emit actions for GET_COMPANIES_REQUEST, *_SUCCESS, *_FAILURE.
-Write a companies-reducer to handle that (don't forget to add your new reducer to combine reducers).
+Write a companies-reducer to handle these actions.
+Don't forget to add your new reducer to combine reducers.

 You can then connect your CompaniesList component to the redux store and map the data to props.
 At this point you should be able to write a dumb Company component and start displaying that data.

 You should then provide a mechanism for creating a new company, editing an existing company, and voting a company up or down.

+The api is full tested.
+If you aren't sure about how to use the api, look at api/tests.

 Good luck, but you totally got this.
 Don't hesitate to ask questions.